WGBH/wgbh-springroll-game-template/README.md

 Compress all json files within `configDirectory` in `package.json` to a `CONFIG` object in `config.ts`

+        Captions and Lipsync are generated with a similar process.
+You can have one or the other or both.

 ### npm run quickcaptions

 Creates a captions json file based on tab separated list of filenames and caption texts.